See where to stay in Florence — from cozy B&Bs to central hotels

 The Uffizi and Accademia Galleries are Florence's Most Visited Museums

 The Uffizi Gallery, with over 2200 works of art, is one of the most visited museums in all of Italy with almost 2 million visitors just last year.
-Even though Uffizi tickets can be reserved easily online or by phone, long lines still form every day in front of the museum and visitors wait 2 or more hours to be able to get inside.
-The museum, however, does offer the chance to shorten the wait by pre-booking tickets online or by phone and we highly recommend to book your tickets ahead of time, particularly for the Uffizi Gallery.
+Even though Uffizi tickets can be reserved easily online or by phone, long lines still form every day in front of the museum and visitors with no tickets wait hours to be able to get inside.
+You can shorten the wait time by booking your tickets ahead of time, particularly for the Uffizi Gallery.

-It is important to know that the Uffizi Gallery does limit the number of admissions at any one time for security measures and sets aside the number of these spots it will sell in advance.
+It is important to know that the Uffizi Gallery does limit the number of people inside the museum at any one time for security measures and sets aside the number of tickets it will sell in advance.
 These advance tickets are sold through various channels, including authorized resellers.
 During the high season, some dates can be sold out on one website and still be available elsewhere so it makes sense to check your dates and book your Uffizi Museum tickets as soon as you know when you'll be in Florence.
 Just remember that the Uffizi Gallery is always closed on Mondays.

 Among the other museums in Florence which merit booking tickets ahead of time is the Accademia Gallery.
 At the Accademia is where you'll find the original marble statue of David by Michelangelo and his Prisoners, as well as other masterpieces by Perugino, Filippino Lippi and Botticelli.
 Just like the Uffizi, the Accademia is visited by over 1,2 million visitors every year.